pulp/pulp/docs/sphinx/user-guide/content-sources.rst

 Pulp supports a generic concept of *Alternate Content Sources* that is independent of Importers and Repositories.
 Each content source is a potential alternate provider of files that are associated with content units in Pulp.
-Pulp maintains a catalog of the content provided by each source which is periodical refreshed using a *Cataloger* server-side plugin.
+Pulp maintains a catalog of the content provided by each source which is periodically refreshed using a *Cataloger* server-side plugin.
 During a refresh, the cataloger queries the content source using this information to update the catalog.
 The next time Pulp needs to download a file associated with a content unit, it searches the catalog for alternate sources based on the source's *priority*.
 Each alternate source is tried in *priority* order.
-If the file cannot be successfully downloaded from on of the alternate sources, it is finally downloaded from the original (primary) source.
+If the file cannot be successfully downloaded from one of the alternate sources, it is finally downloaded from the original (primary) source.